KissLog-net/KissLog.Documentation/source/on-premises/local-server/installation-guide.rst

 MS-SQL / MySql
 ~~~~~~~~~~~~~~~~~~~~~

 We will not cover the installation guide for these services.
-There is a high possibility that the existing server will already have a running instance of MySQL or MS-SQL server.

 IIS web applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1) On the machine hosting the IIS server, install `.NET Core 3.1 Runtime <https://dotnet.microsoft.com/download/dotnet-core/3.1>`_
+1) On the machine hosting the IIS server, install `ASP.NET Core Runtime 6 <https://dotnet.microsoft.com/en-us/download/dotnet/6.0>`_.

 2) Create two IIS applications: